marioperales124/machine-learning-engineer-capstone/README.md

 <a href='https://www.kaggle.com/bahramjannesarr/goodreads-book-datasets-10m'>link</a>

 The way I read in the project is based on this csvs.
 If it has changed contact me. <br>
+Even so, if only the numbers have changed, you only have to change them in config.py

 Books data: